Lab-Brat/linux_scripts/vagrant/README.md

 \* Windows users might need to turn off antivirus when running script for the first time, because Vagrant will need to download images and antivirus might block it.

 #### Contents
-- ansible_nodes_2: create 2 VMs with static IPs on bridge adapter, 1GB RAM and 1CPU
+- ansible_nodes_2: create 2 VMs with static IPs on bridge adapter
-- simple_nodes_2: create 2 VMs with static IPs on host-only adapter and NAT, 1GB RAM and 1CPU
+- simple_nodes_2: create 3 VMs with static IPs on host-only adapter and NAT